 Anyone who would try to get to you like that is not only telegraphing insecurity, but is obviously still attached — in some way — to your girlfriend.
 And your girlfriend is choosing YOU, not him.
-In short: you’re winning, Bryn, and you will continue to win if you handle the situation correctly, which leads me to…
+In short: you’re winning, Bryn.
+You will continue to win if you handle the situation correctly, which leads me to…

-Even if you’re uncomfortable, if you can power through the discomfort, upsetting thoughts, anxiety, etc. and brush the guy off, it would be a huge victory.
-If I were you, I would use this potential situation as inspiration to continue the work you’ve started, be the bigger man, and kick your jealousy to the curb for good.
+Even if you’re uncomfortable, if you can power through the discomfort, upsetting thoughts, anxiety, etc., and brush the guy off, it would be a huge victory.
+If I were you, I would use this potential situation as inspiration to continue the work you’ve started.
+Be the bigger man, and kick your retroactive jealousy to the curb for good.
 I think that if you can overcome a challenge like this, you can overcome just about anything as far as retroactive jealousy is concerned.
 This potentially awkward situation might turn out to be a blessing in disguise.

 Thanks so much for your letter.
 Stay strong, brother.